Simon Lesina-Debiasi

 Simon Lesina-Debiasi is an architectural designer, researcher, and artist whose interdisciplinary work focuses on exploring questions around the environmental impact of digital network infrastructure and material intelligence in fabrication and design.

-He is currently a Postgraduate Teaching Fellow in the architecture department at MIT and worked previously as research assistant at the Self Assembly lab, teaching assistant at MIT, lecturer at the School of Architecture at Northeastern University, and architectural designer at Landing Studio.
+He is currently a Lecturer and Postgraduate Teaching Fellow in the architecture department at MIT and worked previously as research assistant at the Self Assembly lab, teaching assistant at MIT, lecturer at the School of Architecture at Northeastern University, and architectural designer at Landing Studio.

 He received a SMArchS in Design and Computation MIT, a M.Arch degree from Princeton University School of Architecture, and a B.Arch from the Institute for Art and Architecture at the Academy of Fine Arts Vienna.

-the walls, floors, windows, doors, and roofs of our building, to create a framework through
+This thesis reveals the missing components of energy evaluations in “smart” devices within the walls, floors, windows, doors, and roofs of our building, to create a framework through which building efficiency and sustainability can be reconsidered.

 Simon Lesina-Debiasi - Concept, Design, and Construction